kenwilde1/weather-now/README.md

 Weather Now - Milestone Project #2 - is a Front-end Web Application that provides Users with live weather data and forecast data.
 For Milestone Project #2, it helps demonstrate updating DOM elements with JSON from a REST API.
 It also provides another chance to solidify and practice more CSS and Design Skills.

+Live Deployment can be viewed here at [Weather Now](https://kenwilde1.github.io/weather-now/).

 [Back to top](#table-of-contents)

 ## User Experience: